junhwanjang/Data_science_school_with_Python/README.md

 It's my first repository for studying python and programming.
-I hope it could be getting further more steps to my goal.
+I am sure it could be getting further more steps to my goal.

+Do ma best!